CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-0.md

 You have logged in.
 Now let us find all the subscriptions to which you have access...
 ```

-A browser window ill open, login to Azure and go back to the command prompt.
+A browser window will open, login to Azure and go back to the command prompt.
 Your active subscription will be shown as JSON, e.g.:

 ```json
 {